Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Appendix

 \section{Appendix}

 \TableComparePegasus \ExampleSummaries

-\subsection{Comparison to previous work}
+\subsection{Comparison to Previous Work}

 We show a comparison of our best-performing WikiTransfer few-shot results with those from \citet{zhang2019pegasus} in Table \ref{tab:table_compare_pegasus}.
-Note that the Reddit dataset does not have a predefined subset so this comparison is not exact.
-Also, the Pegasus numbers were obtained by a single run as opposed to our average of the best three over 5 subsets.
+The Pegasus numbers were obtained by a single run as opposed to our average of the best three over 5 subsets.
 We show large improvements with our few-shot approach compared to previous numbers, except for the 100-shot experiment on XSum.
 The XSum dataset has the highest overlap with the Pegasus pretraining dataset of all datasets explored in \citet{zhang2019pegasus}, although that work states that the effect of removing this overlap does not affect the full-dataset performance.
 We hope that this comparison promotes future benchmarking of few-shot results.